szczyglis-dev/ultimate-chain-parser/README.md

 ## Plugins

 Plugins are the core of the application.
-They are tools that run along the chain and operates on data.
-Each plugin can work with the raw input and output from the previous plugin made in the chain.
-There are also special classes called `Workers` that help you organize your code and break it down into different "subprocesses".
-Workers share the same data set as the main plugin, they can also quickly exchange their data with the plugin.
+They are tools that run along the chain and operate on data.
+Each plugin can work with the raw input and the output from the previous plugin in the chain.
+There are also special classes called `Workers` that help you organize your code and break it down into different "subprocesses."
+Workers share the same data set as the main plugin and can quickly exchange their data with the plugin.
 You can easily register your own workers using the `registerWorker` method.

-Plugins are located in `Szczyglis\ChainParser\Plugin` namespace.
+Plugins are located in the `Szczyglis\ChainParser\Plugin` namespace.

-### Included plugins:
+### Included plugins

 **Parser** - The main tool of the application, used to parse data according to specific patterns and rules.

-**Cleaner** - A tool for cleaning the input data, sanitizing and pre-preparing data for further processing
+**Cleaner** - A tool for cleaning the input data, sanitizing and pre-preparing data for further processing.

 **Limiter** - A tool for limiting and removing the amount of generated or received data according to specific patterns and rules.

-**Replacer** - A tool for converting specific batches of data to others according to specific patterns and rules.
+**Replacer** - A tool for converting specific batches of data to other formats according to specific patterns and rules.

-### How to create your own plugin:
+### How to create your own plugin

-- implement interface `Szczyglis\ChainParser\Contract\PluginInterface`
+- implement the interface `Szczyglis\ChainParser\Contract\PluginInterface`
-- extend abstract helper class `Szczyglis\ChainParser\Helper\AbstractPlugin`
+- extend the abstract helper class `Szczyglis\ChainParser\Helper\AbstractPlugin`
-- add a plugin to the chain
+- add the plugin to the chain

-### Example:
+### Example
 ```php
 <?php